Skip to content

 • If not, put a red post-it on the back of your monitor and we'll help you out.

-For an additional layer of security, our infrastructure can only be reached from from the CMU campus network.
-As such, if you're not on campus, you'll need to use the CMU VPN to reach the server:
+For an additional layer of security, our infrastructure can only be reached from the JHU campus network.
+As such, if you're not on campus, you'll need to use the JHU VPN to reach the server:

-1. Download Cisco Anyconnect VPN client from here and install it
+1. Download the Ivanti Secure Access VPN client from here and install it

-3. Enter login credentials (be sure to select the "Full VPN" Group):
+1. Enter login credentials (be sure to select the "Policy Secure (UAC) or Connect Secure (VPN)" option):

 Other (Optional) Local Tools#